lehtiolab/msstitch/README.md

 msstitch psmtable -i decoy.tsv -o decoy_psmtable.txt --fasta decoy.fasta \
   --dbfile decoy_db.sqlite --proteingroup --genes --addbioset
 ```

+When using Sage results, you will have missed cleavages out of the box (and retention time, ion mobility)!
+So leave
+out `--addmiscleav`.
+Otherwise msstitch will accept the Sage file format as well.

 If necessary (e.g. multiple TMT sample sets), split the table before making
 protein/peptide tables: